middle-way-approach/basic-snake/README.md

 # Snake

-This is a Snake game written in Googles [web-based BASIC interpreter](https://github.com/google/wwwbasic/blob/master/test/read-data-test.js).
+This is a Snake game written in Googles [web-based BASIC interpreter](https://github.com/google/wwwbasic).
 Control the snake with WASD.

+I'm currently looking for contributors to make this a PR for the examples of the wwwbasic repo.
+Feel free to grab an [issue] and have a look at the [project](https://github.com/middle-way-approach/basic-snake/projects/1).
+If you find more issues please file them.

 [Play](https://middle-way-approach.github.io/basic-snake/)